alexandercwu/stock_api_json_to_csv/README.md

 ```

 ### Why is there an error?
-Since the output to the console is fine, the issue seems to be when we write to the console.
+Since the output to the console is fine, the issue seems to be when we write the payload to the CSV file.
 Indeed, the exception we check for is if the field 'close' exists in the payload and if not, error out.

 ```python
     if 'close' not in data: